-g) Capitalization (Unaudited)
+f) Capitalization (Unaudited)

-Pursuant to Article 50 of the Income Tax Law, the Bank (the most representative subsidiary of the Financial Group) must maintain a total capital greater than the sum of capital requirements for credit, market, and operational risks incurred in its operations.
+Pursuant to Article 50 of the Income Tax Law, the Bank must maintain a total capital greater than the sum of capital requirements for credit, market, and operational risks incurred in its operations.
 Total capital is determined in accordance with the Provisions.

 The Provisions establish a minimum Common Equity Tier 1 Capital Ratio of 8%, and floor levels for the different elements comprising the common equity tier 1 capital of the Total Capital, the components comprising Common Equity Tier 1 Capital and Additional Tier 1 Capital, and Tier 2 Capital.
-They also include a capital conservation surcharge of 2.5% percent of Tier 1 Capital on weighted assets subject to total risk.
+They also include a capital conservation surcharge of 2.5% percent of Tier 1 Capital on Weighted Assets Subject to Total Risk.
 Additionally, they include Capital buffers for local systemically important banks.